hello-nrfcloud/map/docs/tutorial/data-on-map.md

   - LwM2M object 14205
   - Resource 0
   - Open context menu
-done: cm;0:14205/0/info
+done: cm;14205/0/info
 ---

 # Show this data on the Map

+You can see that the device has reported temperature and other environment data.

-All data can be shown on the map.
+All values can be added to the map.
+This way you can build a map of devices and data points for your specific use case.

 Select the `⋯` icon next to _Temperature_ to open the context menu.